bobschrag/token-matcher/README.md

 - Instance actions---Clojure forms to be evaluated for their side effects, once a binding value has been qualified finally.

-  In this setting, also, we bind any elided optional-scope vars to `nil`.  (`different-when-bound` remains a good reference, form-wise.
+  In this setting, also, we bind any elided optional-scope tm-vars to `nil`.  (`different-when-bound` remains a good reference, form-wise.
   Replace the truthy condition with some side effect.
 Call `adjoin-actions` rather than `conjoin-restrictions`.)

-  While we've arranged for *vars with attribute `:kind` to write their instances to a registry here, we look forward to connecting more general knowledge representation via Datalog or Prolog.
-Then an action might connect multiple var's bindings in a logical assertion.
-  As with *var-based dynamic kind instance registration, we plan for any within-template, dynamic logical assertions to be provisional, at least until a match is complete.

-  Given that even "qualified finally" bindings may be backtracked out of without having been included in a complete match, we recommend deferring material actions to a template's final var, if not to a calling application (considering that a given template and input string may not match uniquely).

   Example: `{:finally. (println (format-cl "Matched *part to
   \'~a\'..." *part))}`.

   Wrap multiple actions in `do`.

+  Given that even "qualified finally" bindings may be backtracked out of without having been included in a complete match, we recommend deferring material actions to a template's final tm-var, if not to a calling application (considering that a given template and input string may not match uniquely).

+  token-matcher binds `clolog.core/*assertions*` (clolog's Prolog knowledge base---KB) to `*kind-assertions*`.
+If, in your actions, you'd like any Prolog operations to pertain to a different KB, wrap your actions in an appropriate context binding (via `binding`) `clolog.core/*assertions*`.

+  An action might connect multiple tm-var's bindings in a logical assertion, e.g.  As we do with *var-based dynamic kind instance registration, you might consider treating any within-template, KB actions as provisional until a match is complete and you've had a chance to review their effects.
+Consider modifying our source code to...

+  - Fork your KB for backtracking search, as we do in `match-var-finally`

+  - Track cumulative KB modifications, like our tracking of matcher-added assertions, in `match-var-finally` and pervasively via `def-match-fn`-based argument `:assertions`, finally reported along with a matcher answer in `match-constructs`.

-When a var occurs more than once in a template, a later occurrence's annotation matters only if all earlier occurrences have been elided, per their scope within `:optional` or `:choice` controls.
+When a tm-var occurs more than once in a template, a later occurrence's annotation matters only if all earlier occurrences have been elided, per their scope within `:optional` or `:choice` controls.
 (We recommend against multiple occurrences transcending scopes of earlier